 During the day, walk to the front of your home with a critical eye.
 Does the lawn need to be mowed?
 Do the shutters need to be repainted, or the gutters repaired?
 A home buyer might not even notice these things individually, but each detail adds up and creates an impression.

 As Suzanne says, “Curb appeal is very important.
-Make sure there is a clean path way to the front door.
+Make sure there is a clear pathway to the front door.
 Small details, like clean door knobs and a clean welcome mat, make a good first impression.”

 Step 1: Lawn Maintenance